barrucadu/lookwhattheshoggothdraggedin.com/posts/first-impressions-troika.markdown

 have extended the garden part, which would probably have upped the danger.

-We all enjoyed it, and I expect we'll be running another [glo:troika] one-shot, probably with fresh characters, in the future.
+We all enjoyed it, and I expect we'll be running another Troika one-shot, probably with fresh characters, in the future.

 [Emmy Allen's]: http://cavegirlgames.blogspot.com/